-A classification of cutaneous manifestations of COVID-19 has been proposed based on the results of a prospective nationwide consensus study in Spain using a representative sample of 375 cases.32 Five clinical patterns were recognized: i) acral areas of erythema with vesicles or pustules (pseudo-chilblains) (19%), ii) other vesicular eruptions (9%), iii) urticarial lesions (19%), iv) maculopapular eruptions (47%), v) livedo or necrosis (6%).
-Vesicular eruptions were found to appear early in the course of the disease (before other symptoms in 15% of cases), chilblain-like lesions frequently appear late over the disease course, whereas the remaining patterns tend to develop during the illness phase.
-Chilblain-like lesions also tend to have a longer duration as compared to the other forms.
+A classification of cutaneous manifestations of COVID-19 has been proposed based on the results of a prospective nationwide consensus study in Spain using a representative sample of 375 cases.32 Five clinical patterns were recognized: (i) acral areas of erythema with vesicles or pustules (pseudo-chilblains) (19%); (ii) other vesicular eruptions (9%); (iii) urticarial lesions (19%); (iv) maculopapular eruptions (47%); and (v) livedo or necrosis (6%).
+Vesicular eruptions were found to appear early in the course of the disease (before other symptoms in 15% of cases), chilblain-like lesions frequently appeared late over the disease course, and the remaining patterns tended to develop during the illness phase.
+Chilblain-like lesions also tended to have a longer duration than the other forms.
 A gradient of severity of COVID-19 could be observed ranging from less severe disease in acral lesions to most severe in the case of livedoid presentations.32 Nevertheless, transient livedoid eruptions have also been reported in the literature.28

-Based on our experience, review of the literature and the classification by Galván Casas et al. who studied a cohort of 375 Spanish patients,32 we subdivided the reported cutaneous lesions into six main clinical patterns: i) urticarial rash (Figure 1A),^{6,8-16}, ii) confluent erythematous/maculopapular/morbilliform rash (Figure 1B),^{3,6,14,15,17-19,21-27} iii) papulovesicular exanthem (Figure 1D),^{6,20,33-35} iv) chilblain-like acral pattern (Figure 1C),^{8,29,30,33,36-41} v) livedo reticularis/racemosa-like pattern (Figure 1F),^{28,31} vi) purpuric "vasculitic" pattern (Figure 1E).^{31,33} Although livedo reticularis/racemosa and purpura could be included in the same setting, we decided to split them into two separate categories, keeping in mind the hypothesis that the former has a vasculopathic origin, while the latter admits a true vasculitic pathogenesis.
+Based on our experience, our review of the literature and the classification by Galván Casas et al., who studied a cohort of 375 Spanish patients,32 we subdivided the reported cutaneous lesions into six main clinical patterns: (i) urticarial rash (Figure 1a),^{6,8-16} (ii) confluent erythematous-maculopapular-(Figure 1b),^{3,6,14,15,17-19,21-27} morbilliform rash (iii) papulovesicular exanthem (Figure 1d),^{6,20,33-35} (iv) chilblainlike acral pattern (Figure 1c),^{8,29,30,33,36-41} (v) livedo reticularis-livedo racemosa-like pattern (Figure 1f)^{28,31} and (vi) purpuric 'vasculitic' pattern (Figure 1e).31,33 Although livedo reticularis/racemosa and purpura could be included in the same group, we decided to split them into two separate categories, keeping in mind the hypothesis that the former has a vasculopathic origin while the latter has a true vasculitic pathogenesis.

-For clarity of exposition, the six patterns were assigned to two broader categories: inflammatory/exanthematous eruptions, including urticarial rash, confluent erythematous/maculo-papular/morbilliform rash and papulovesicular exanthem (Table 1), and vasculopathic/vasculitic lesions, including chilblain-like acral pattern, livedo reticularis/racemosa-like pattern and purpuric "vasculitic" pattern (Table 2).
+For clarity of exposition, the six patterns were assigned to two broader categories: inflammatory or exanthematous eruptions, including urticarial rash, confluent erythematous-maculopapular-morbilliform rash and papulovesicular exanthem (Table 1); and vasculopathic or vasculitic lesions, including chilblain-like acral pattern, livedo reticularis-livedo racemosalike pattern and purpuric 'vasculitic' pattern (Table 2).